OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - When the user triggers recalculation manually.
 In this case, a new function call is triggered following the cancellation.

-In order to be able to cancel a function and release the resources that it consumes, you must implement a cancellation handler within the JavaScript function and specify the property `"cancelable": true` within the `options` object in the JSON metadata that describes the function.
+To enable the ability to cancel a function, you must implement a cancellation handler within the JavaScript function and specify the property `"cancelable": true` within the `options` object in the JSON metadata that describes the function.
 The code samples in the previous section of this article provide an example of these techniques.

 ## Saving and sharing state